Our history

 1985

-In November 1985, the pastoral ministry of the Cleveland church was taken over by Rev. Ioan Daduica (1985-1991) with the motto: "Be faithful only to the work entrusted to you by the Lord".
-Inspired by Ps.1:3.
-During this period, the old church building on 57th Street was sold and a new building was bought at 3333 Pleasant Valley Rd in Parma Ohio.
-The church continued to provide support and help to persecuted Christians in Romania, and on August 22-24, 1987, the church together with the President of the Romanian Baptist Association, Dr. Alexa Popovici, attended the Congress of Free Romanians, which was held in Cleveland, with Romanian diplomat Ion Ratiu as president.
+In November 1985, the pastoral ministry of the Cleveland church was taken over by Rev. Ioan Daduica (1985-1991) whose motto “Be faithful only to work entrusted to you by the Lord,” was inspired by Psalm 1:3.
+During this period, the old church building on 57 th Street was sold.
+A new building was bought at 3333 Pleasant Valley Rd. in Parma, Ohio.
+The church continued to provide support to persecuted Christians in Romania.
+From August 22-24, 1987, the church and the president of the Romanian Baptist Association, Dr. Alexa Popovici, attended the Congress of Free Romanians held in Cleveland, with Romanian diplomat Ion Ratiu as president.

 Ioan Dăduică ( 1985-1991)